silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/08_Batch_Actions.md

 To publish multiple pages, you can follow the same steps as in the archiving multiple pages step.

-When viewing the tree, select "Publish" from the batch actions dropdown.
+When viewing the tree, select "Publish" from the Batch actions dropdown.
 Check all the pages you want to publish, and then click the go button next to the drop-down.

 ### Archiving multiple pages

-To archive or unpublish multiple pages, you can use the bulk action tool on the "Pages" pane.
-This can be accessed either by clicking "Pages" in the main menu or "Edit Tree" when editing a page.
+To archive or unpublish multiple pages, you can use the Batch actions tool on the "Pages" pane.
+This can be accessed by clicking "Pages" in the main menu.

-From the "Actions" drop-down menu at the top of the "Pages" pane, choosing "Archive" or "Unpublish".
-Available pages for the select action will have a checkbox disabled beside them.
+From the "Actions" drop-down menu at the top of the "Pages" pane, choose "Unpublish and archive" or "Unpublish".
+Available pages for the select action will have a tickable checkbox beside them.

 Select any number of pages, and then press "Go" to perform the selected action.